CERVICAL MYELOPATHY

 “Cervical Myelopathy is a compressing of the spinal cord and nerves in the neck.
 When we treat this condition, sometimes we recommend exercise and physical therapy, medicines, and sometimes epidural steroid injections.
 If patients do not respond to these conservative treatments, surgery can open up the space available for the nerves.”

-How is Cervical Myelopathy different?
+How is Cervical Myelopathy Different?

 Understanding the Difference Between Myelopathy and Radiculopathy